prernalele/100-days-of-code/r1-log.md

 2. May be I can revisit the tutorial and see what I might be missing.
 3. Observed some other bugs with search bar.
 4. Need to fix the Filter as well
 5. The theme should also be saved so it doesn't go away if the user refreshes the page.

+### R1D4 [Sep 16 2024]
+Day 4 of #100DaysOfCode

+Tried Ironing out the light theme some more.
+Commit : https://github.com/prernalele/countries-api-main/commit/907b0c8aa6df37da4079b0cda6b9832e6adcc10c

+ Definitly a work in progress.
+Also realizing that the site deployed on github pages isn't picking up the changes when I push changes to github.
+So right now these changes aren't here https://prernalele.github.io/countries-api-main/

+Thoughts :

+1. the Cards don't look like the design yet.
+2. I didn't actually spend 2 hours doing this, but I am calling it a win for today.